Lakers vs. Warriors: Betting Trends, Record ATS, Home/Road Splits

 Lakers vs. Warriors: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Golden State Warriors are 4.5-point favorites heading into Game 1 of the second round of the NBA Playoffs against the Los Angeles Lakers at Chase Center on Tuesday, starting at 10:00 PM ET on TNT.
+The Los Angeles Lakers are 6.5-point underdogs heading into Game 2 of the second round of the NBA Playoffs against the Golden State Warriors at Chase Center on Thursday, starting at 9:00 PM ET on ESPN.
+The Lakers lead the series 1-0.
 The matchup has an over/under set at 227.5 points.

 Lakers vs. Warriors Odds & Info